-Here's what we know about Elder Scrolls 6.
+Here's what we know about The Elder Scrolls VI.

-Microsoft finally answers exclusivity question - 12th March
+Microsoft & Bethesda reference the exclusivity question - 12th March & June 20th

-Speaking following the acquisition of Bethesda Game Studios, Xbox Boss Phil Spencer answered the question on everyone's mind - will Elder Scrolls 6 be exclusive?
+Speaking following the acquisition of Bethesda Game Studios, Xbox Boss Phil Spencer call attention to the question on everyone's mind - will Elder Scrolls VI be exclusive?

 "If you’re an Xbox customer, the thing I want you to know is this is about delivering great exclusive games for you that ship on platforms where Game Pass exists, and that’s our goal."

-Indiana Jones Affecting Elder Scrolls 6? - 13th January
+Indiana Jones Affecting Elder Scrolls VI? - 13th January

-The Indiana Jones game Bethesda announced today won't have an impact on the development of The Elder Scrolls 6, Bethesda marketing boss Pete Hines has confirmed.
+The Indiana Jones game Bethesda announced today won't have an impact on the development of The Elder Scrolls VI, Bethesda marketing boss Pete Hines has confirmed.

-Bethesda's Todd Howard will continue to focus primarily on directing Starfield and The Elder Scrolls 6, despite being attached to the Indiana Jones game as Executive Producer.
+Bethesda's Todd Howard will continue to focus primarily on directing Starfield and The Elder Scrolls VI, despite being attached to the Indiana Jones game as Executive Producer.

-Elder Scrolls Teases Elder Scrolls 6? - 8th January
+Elder Scrolls Teases The Elder Scrolls VI? - 8th January

-Elder Scrolls 6 won’t be releasing anytime soon.
+The Elder Scrolls VI won’t be releasing anytime soon.
 Back in 2018, Todd Howard stood up on stage at E3, announced that development was in progress and released a short, undescriptive trailer.

 Even though the game is in development, Howard previously announced Starfield, a new IP intended to be the next title released by Bethesda.
 He explained in an interview with IGN that we won’t see Elder Scrolls 6 before this new IP is out on shelves.